Ichinoseki, Iwate: History

 The area of present-day Ichinoseki was part of ancient Mutsu Province, and has been settled since at least the Japanese Paleolithic period.
-The area was inhabited by the Emishi people, and came under the control of the Yamato dynasty during the early Heian period.
+The area was inhabited by the Emishi people, and came under the control of the imperial dynasty during the early Heian period.
 During the Heian period, it was controlled by the Abe clan, followed by the Northern Fujiwara clan of Hiraizumi.
 During the Sengoku period, the area was dominated by various samurai clans before coming under the control of the Date clan during the Edo period, who ruled Sendai Domain under the Tokugawa shogunate.
 A portion of the present city was part of Ichinoseki Domain, a sub-domain of Sendai Domain.

 The town of Ichinoseki was established within Nishiiwai District, Iwate on April 1, 1889 with the establishment of the modern municipality system.
 It was raised to city status on April 1, 1948 by the merger of the towns of Ichinoseki and Yamame with the villages of Mataki and Nakasato.